Introduction

 Read the Flos Greig story

 Authored by Iola Mathews OAM, great-niece of Flos Greig, the book tells the remarkable story of Flos Greig, a true trailblazer in every sense of the word.
-Cornwalls has sponsored the publication of this book and we hope you enjoy discovering the incredible qualities and determination displayed by our alumni, Flos Greig.
+Cornwalls has sponsored the publication of this book and we hope you enjoy discovering the incredible qualities and determination displayed by our alumna, Flos Greig.

 Iola Mathews is a co-founder of the Women’s Electoral Lobby and a former journalist at The Age.
 Later she worked at the ACTU as an industrial officer, specialising in women’s employment, and was the advocate in the parental leave case and equal pay cases for childcare workers and clerical workers.